wfedorko/TRISEP_2025_ssh_config/README.md

 # TRISEP_2025_ssh_config

 This repo stores the ssh configuration files for all the TRISEP students.
 Download 'your' file and copy it to the home direcotry on your laptop.

+Note: If you put your keys in non-default locations you might need to edit the ```IdentityFile``` fields in the config - pointing to the correct location.
+The file supplied assumes you have used the defaults.

 If a file .ssh/config already exists append the contents of the fle you just downladed to the existing .ssh/config file.
 If .ssh/config does not exist - you can copy over the new file to .ssh/config.

 On linux, mac, WSL something like this should work in both cases: